dinukaamarasinghe817/compiler_theory/Assignment1/p1-pasan_dinuka/README.md

 # The Code was tested on linux

 # Instruction to execute the code
-    i.  open the terminal and navigate to current directory
+    i.  open the terminal and navigate to 'p1-pasan-dinuka' directory

     ii.
-In the terminal type 'make run' and hit enter
+In the terminal type 'make run' or just 'make' and hit enter

+    iii.That will create the executable file

-    iii.Change the code in the 'input' file as desired and redo step (ii) and check the output.
+    iv.
+Change the code in the 'input' file as desired

+    v.
+In the terminal type './calc < input' and check the output

 # Special facts about the submission